 Follow your school’s procedures for how to request a coursework extension.

-If you don’t know what your school's procedures are, contact your school or your School Disability Coordinator.
+If you do not know what your school's procedures are, contact your school or your School Disability Coordinator.

 Were you looking for information about extenuating circumstances?